apache/cloudstack-cloudmonkey/README.md

 feature set.
 It ships as a standalone 64-bit executable binary for several platforms such as Linux, Mac and Windows.

+**NOTE:**

+If cloudmonkey is being upgraded from a version lower than v6.0.0, it must be noted that the cloudmonkey configuration path is changed from `~/.cloudmonkey/config` to `~/.cmk/config` and a default `localcloud` profile is created.
+One would have to hence do an initial setup of basic configration such apikey/secretkey/username/password/url for the required profile(s) as required

 ### License

 Licensed to the Apache Software Foundation (ASF) under one